trsalomon/indico_payment_paybox/README.rst

 |build-status| |license|

-This repository contains an atempt to develop a plugin to Paybox payment provider for `Indico`_.
+This repository contains an attempt to develop a plugin to Paybox payment provider for `Indico`_.

 This plugin is licensed under the MIT license as its parent project.